AdobeDocs/release-notes.en/current.md

 The latest version of the Workfront for Experience Manager enhanced connector includes the following updates:

-* When event subscriptions are disabled under Advanced Settings, you can still select the options to **Subscribe to document update events to update AEM asset metadata**, **Publish all project assets to Brand Portal upon project completion**, and **Enable Comment Sync**.
+* When event subscriptions are disabled under [!UICONTROL Advanced Settings], you can still select the options to **Subscribe to document update events to update AEM asset metadata**, **Publish all project assets to Brand Portal upon project completion**, and **Enable Comment Sync**.
 * Some of the assets stored in Experience Manager do not render appropriately when you preview them in Workfront.
 * While reconfiguring Experience Manager connection with Workfront, event subscriptions such as comment sync update, delete, document update are not created successfully.
 * Major API performance improvements for linked folder creation, update, enable linked folder, comment sync enable and disable, advance settings save on connector.